FindoraNetwork/platform/src/components/finutils/src/common/dev/README.md

 - the number of initial validator nodes is 10
 - the chain id of evm is 777
 - the path of checkpoint file is '/tmp/checkpoint.toml'
+- use custom binaries of tendermint and abcid
 - `--disable-eth-empty-blocks` is added as an extra flag

 The coresponding starting commands of nodes will be(but in one-line style):